Don’t “do it yourself” when it comes to Investing.

-You may not like it but still I have to ask what is your qualification & experience – because whenever I talk to a prospect that is one of the most common questions.
+You may not like it but still, I have to ask what is your qualification & experience – because whenever I talk to a prospect that is one of the most common questions.
 An IQ of over 130 cannot help much in finance.
 Do you know- if you want to invest directly in mutual funds in Singapore you have to first qualify – based on your financial education, your experience, your knowledge?
 Finance is a complicated thing, a separate field.
 Let me ask can you work as an electrician at your home?
-Yes, you can think of changing a bulb but what about complete wiring or even regular stuff like repairing out of order appliance?
+Yes, you can think of changing a bulb but what about complete wiring or even regular stuff like repairing order appliances?
 So when we are talking about your complete life you think it’s simpler than that.
 In fact, DIY is just changing a bulb, a small-scale activity.
-But can you prosper just by small knick- knacks in personal finance.
+But can you prosper just by small knick-knacks in personal finance?
 And most of the time DIY turns out to be “Destroy It Yourself”.

 What will happen if your doctor tells you that your family member is suffering from Acute MI or Acute Myocardial Infection?
-Hmmm..
-So he simply say that “your patient got a heart attack” & he don’t tell you about n number of other things that he noticed.
+Hmmm… So he simply says that “your patient got a heart attack” & he doesn’t tell you about n number of other things that he noticed.
 Why? because that’s not going to help you.
-Why you reach a doctor – why not search on net & do it youself?
+Why you reach a doctor – why not search on the net & do it yourself?

-Similarly, if financial advisor say end-of-quarter Hail Mary, window dressing, shirking, cold IPO buying, incubation, leaning for the tape kind of sneaky behaviours by few mutual funds can cost you 4% every year?
+Similarly, if financial advisor says end-of-quarter Hail Mary, window dressing, shirking, cold IPO buying, incubation, leaning for the tape kind of sneaky behaviors by few mutual funds can cost you 4% every year?
 Hmmm… but that doesn’t mean these things don’t exist.
-It’s part of advisor’s education, knowledge & experience but he is dumbo he talk’s about your goals.
+It’s part of the advisor’s education, knowledge & experience but he is dumbo he talks about your goals.

 Do you know the difference between information and wisdom?

-It’s important that we realise this today rather than when it is too late.
+It’s important that we realize this today rather than when it is too late.
 Reading few articles in media or maybe a book or two or learning 5 quotes of Warren Buffett will not take you to the level of insight and wisdom.
 Some of us have a very good filing system – we read and file, but are the dots connected.
-Don’t you think any advisor who is in a position to discuss financial lives of hundred people is in better positions to take decisions on your behalf or with you?
+Don’t you think an advisor who is in a position to discuss the financial lives of hundred people is in a better position to take decisions on your behalf or with you?
 His job is to connect the dots & show you the path.

 Do you think media can be your financial advisor?